unikraft/loupe/README.md

 sudo docker container run --rm --privileged -e "BINARY=memcached-debug" -e "APP=memcached" -it loupe-dbhelper
 ```

-Or if you would want to run loupe manually from the conainter:
+Or if you would want to run loupe manually from the container:

 ```
 sudo docker container run --rm --privileged -e "BINARY=memcached-debug" -e "APP=memcached" -it loupe-dbhelper /bin/bash
 ```

 TODO: We can get from the automatic build all the binaries being buit, and such we could pass them to `BINARY` without user input.

+Although we did not deploy this at a large scale, it is known to work with, at least: LigHTTPd, webfsd, Memcached.

 ### Performance & Resource Usage Impact Analysis